 Even though so many people want to know how to learn web design and gain more knowledge about this profession, some of you might have questions, such as “what does a web designer do?”.

 In this guide, I will help you to understand more about web designers and what they do exactly.
 What is more, I will recommend some basic courses that are needed in order to have a general understanding of web design, visual aspects and UX.

-Furthermore, you’ll find out what skills are a must if you want to become a professional web designer as well as some tips on how to create yourself an attractive looking website that can showcase your work (hint - yes, it's by utilizing a website builder, such as Zyro).
+Furthermore, you’ll find out what skills are a must if you want to become a professional web designer, as well as some tips on how to create yourself an attractive-looking website that can showcase your work (hint - yes, it's by utilizing a website builder, such as Zyro).

 Without further ado, let’s find out what web designers do and what skills are needed to become a professional in this field.

 Table of Contents

 - 1. What Does a Web Designer Do?